zerofudge/ionos-sdk/Readme.md

 #### list datacenters

-Lists the ids of all currently provisioned datacenters that are accessible for your account credentials.
+Lists the ids of all currently provisioned datacenters that are accessible for the current user.

 ```
 List<String> datacenterIDs = new DataCenter().all